Nematic and smectic stripe phases and stripe-SkX transformations

-In this paper, how to use a patterned spin-transfer torques (STTs) to create long-term searching nematic and smectic stripe phase out of a ferromagnetic state is demonstrated.
-The lengths and orientations of stripes can be controlled by both fields and STTs.
+In this paper, how to use patterned spin-transfer torques (STTs) to create a long-term searching nematic and smectic stripe phase is demonstrated.
+The lengths and orientations of stripes can be controlled by the skyrmion density and arrangement using patterned fields and STTs.
 Each stripe has a skyrmion number 1.
 The smectic stripe phase becomes an SkX when the stripe length is order of the stripe width.
-It is also possible to transform an SkX to a smectic or a nematic stripe skyrmion phase by using field pulse to coalesce skyrmions.
-It is even possible to construct a symbol of ``UST" with three curved stripe skyrmions.
+It is also possible to transform an SkX to a smectic or a nematic phase by using field pulses to coalesce skyrmions.
+It is even possible to construct a symbol of ``UST" with three curved topologically non-trivial stripes. \\